 Design and Launch Your Big Idea

-Hildegard’s Entrepreneur Lab serves undergraduate students as well as early stage startup founders.
+The Entrepreneur Lab is where Hildegard’s undergraduates, industry partners, and startup founder cohorts converge to learn and practice redemptive entrepreneurship.
 It is an incubator where participants learn principles of adaptive business, undergo formation as a leader, and apply their knowledge to the design and launch of real ventures — products, programs, and services.

 Ways to join